Should we use pause and resume to meet PCI compliance?

 Pause and resume was actually recently listed as the most popular adopted method to assist with PCI compliance.

 If you haven’t heard of it, pause and resume as a method usually involves an automatic system which stops the recording when sensitive data is being transferred from the caller, and then resumes the call recording once the agent is passed to the payment screen on their system.

 Essentially pausing and resuming removes only the call recordings from PCI DSS audit scope.
 Your agents, networks, systems and telephony are still exposed to card data.

 What’s wrong with pause-and-resume?

-It doesn’t matter how many times we repeat it, this method may be easy but used in isolation, it will not make your telephone payments PCI DSS compliant and ultimately you are left vulnerable to contact center fraud.
+It doesn’t matter how many times we repeat it, this method may be easy but used in isolation, it will not make your telephone payments PCI DSS compliant and ultimately you are left vulnerable to contact centre fraud.
 Even though the sensitive data isn’t recorded, it is still exposed to the agent handling the call.
 And generally the interactions had when taking sensitive card data are the most important and require protection.

 Possible side effects of this method may include:

 - Difficulty to actually achieve 100% automation of pause and resume